 The most notable feature of the Aventho is sonic personalization.
 It comes with the MIY app that is supposed to do a hearing test in a few minutes, then it will create a tailored sound profile for your ears and upload it to the headphones.
 The feature sounds really interesting and I gave it a try.
 Unfortunately, Beyerdynamic needs more expertise in building app/software as this is a horrible app.
 It shows me a blank screen everytime I want to do a hearing test.
 At the moment, I just can use it to check current battery level, get alerts of volume and duration (to avoid hearing damages), and change the sensitivity of the touchpad.

-Although these are on-ear headphones and the earcups sit on my outer ears, they are still very comfortable and I have no problem wearing them for a couple of hours.
+These are on-ear headphones and the earcups sit on my outer ears, so they can’t be as comfortable as over-ear headphones.
+I start feeling the pressure on my ears after about 40 minutes.
+Having said that, this is normal for on-ear headphones and you shouldn’t have any problem if you take a rest occasionally.
 These are really a great option as headphones to use on the go.
-They are compact and have an amazing battery life.
+They are compact and have amazing battery life.
 The battery could last more than 20 hours of continuous music playback and a full charge takes just about 2 hours.

 The Aventho Wireless features the same Beyerdynamic’s signature Tesla driver technology as found on their high-end headphones.
 Besides, it supports Bluetooth 4.2 protocol, the aptX HD Codec, and AAC codec for high-resolution music.